gradynn/ecs150-p1/REPORT.md

 command contains redirection and a valid path (if path is non-null).
 If the command path is valid, it opens the file using `open()` and redirects the output of the current process to the file using `dup2()`.
-Depending on the status of the append flag, it opens the file either in O_APPEND if appropraite.
+Depending on the status of the append flag, it opens the file either in O_APPEND if appropriate.
 It returns an error representing the success or failure of the function.

 ### Error Handling
 The following errors are handled by the program, and are defined using enumeration.
-The function below reveieves an error and prints the appropriate error message to stderr.
+The function below recieves an error and prints the appropriate error message to stderr.
 ```
 enum error error_mgmt(enum error err);